SMSF and Estate Planning

 Integrate the SMSF into your estate planning

 Your superannuation entitlements can be a significant part of your overall wealth.
-It is not widely known that your superannuation entitlements are not automatically controlled by your will.
+It is insufficiently appreciated that your superannuation entitlements are not automatically controlled by your will.
 In fact, the trustees of the superannuation fund are quite entitled to completely disregard your intentions unless they are in the specified format.

 SMSF and Wills